 German Shepherd Australian Shepherd

 Intelligent and friendly, these hybrids have gorgeous coats and fairly strong herding instincts.
-Generally good family pets for those who have plenty of room for them to run around, this German Shepherd mix has become very popular in recent years.
+Generally good family pets for those who have plenty of room for them to run around in a wireless dog fence, this German Shepherd mix has become very popular in recent years.

 If you know anything about hybrid dogs, you already know that Poodles are very popular both due to their appearance and their intelligence.
 A great fit for those who have allergies, these dogs might not be truly hypoallergenic but they do tend to go easier on the allergies than most.